MFBednarski3/SideProjects/Password/README.md

 ### Functional Requirements
 This runs on **JavaSE-11** and **JDK-12.0.2**

+### How to Run
+Since this can only be run on the command line follow these steps:
+1. Unzip the file.
+MAKE sure that the text files are there or the program will fail.
+You can modify the words to add or remove.
+2. Using Command prompt or Terminal go to the directory containing the jar.
+3. Run the program with java -jar Password.jar
+4. Follow the instructions.

 ### What's Next?
 As of now this only runs on the command line.
 I am still thinking on whether to do this as a GUI as I have done with my other projects or as a mobile app.